 by \Cref{lem:EndSplit} with $ ABC \subseq P $ and $ BC \subseq Q $.
 Then, just as in the proof of \Cref{lem:rectflip}, we can assume without loss of generality that $ P' $ still contains $ R $.
 Hence,

 \end{proof}

-An example of reverse rectangular flip is given in Figure~\ref{fig:revrectflip}.
-Initially, the red and blue paths in the left figure have a common horizontal segment at the end.
+An example of a reverse rectangular flip is given in Figure~\ref{fig:revrectflip}.
+Initially, the red and blue paths in the left figure have a common horizontal segment from $ (a,i) $ to $ (b,i) $.
 After using the reverse rectangular flip there, the blue path now is one height lower than its original position at the segment.
-An example of rectangular flip used in a family of paths is illustrated in Figure~\ref{fig:newrevrectflip}.
-Notice that in the left figure of Figure~\ref{fig:newrectflip}, the green and blue path share a horizontal segment in the top row.
-After the usage of reverse rectangular flip there, the green and blue path does not share a horizontal segment there.
-Also after this operation, the green path has a horizontal segment $(9,10)-(10,10)$, the blue has a horizontal segment $(9,9)-(10,9)$ and the red has $(9,8)-(10,8)$ which we will show in the next section is a property of at least one length-maximizing family of paths.
+An example of a reverse rectangular flip used in a family of paths is illustrated in Figure~\ref{fig:newrevrectflip}.
+Notice that in the left figure of Figure~\ref{fig:newrevrectflip}, the green and blue paths share a horizontal segment in the top row.
+After the reverse rectangular flip, the green and blue paths, the green path has a horizontal segment $(9,10)-(10,10)$, the blue has a horizontal segment $(9,9)-(10,9)$ and the red has $(9,8)-(10,8)$ which we will show in the next section is a property of at least one length-maximizing family of paths.